 My biggest concern was my grandparents figuring out how to RSVP.
 Hence the big RSVP button on the desktop homepage.
 But I think that's a good, simple example of using design targets as part of the design.
 In the end I was really happy with how the site turned out and received tons of compliments.

-I have taken advantage of a few public speaking opportunities and started writing to share things I have learned with others.
+Check it out I have taken advantage of a few public speaking opportunities and started writing to share things I have learned with others.

 I hosted an event at CoverMyMeds and spoke about how creativity is something that UX Designers should try to pull out of all members of the product team.
 The title of the talk was Creativity Isn't All About Pretty Pictures.